Sources of ancient Tamil history: Other languages

-Archeological sources
+Archaeology

 According to Abraham, the Sangam era corresponds roughly to the period 300 BCE–300 CE, based on archaeology.
 Many historical sites have been excavated in Tamil Nadu and Kerala, many of them in the second half of the 20th century.
 One of the most important archaeological sites in Tamil Nadu is Arikamedu, located 3 km south of Pondicherry.
 According to Wheeler, it was an Indo-Roman trading station that flourished during the first two centuries CE.
 It has been suggested that Arikamedu was first established as a settlement c.
 250 BCE and lasted until 200 CE.
 Kodumanal and Perur, villages on the banks of the Noyyal river in Coimbatore district, were situated on the ancient trade route between Karur and the west coast, across the Palghat gap on the Western Ghats.
 Both sites have yielded remains belonging to the Sangam age.
 Kaveripumpattinam, also known as Puhar or Poompuhar, is located near the Kaveri delta and played a vital role in the brisk maritime history of ancient Tamilakam.
 Excavations have been carried out both on-shore and off-shore at Puhar and the findings have brought to light the historicity of the region.
 The artefacts excavated date between 300 BCE and early centuries CE.
 Some of the off-shore findings indicate that parts of the ancient city may have submerged under the advancing sea or tsunami, as alluded to by the Sangam literature.
 Korkai, a port of the early Pandyas at the Tamraparani basin, is now located 7 km inland due to the retreating shoreline caused by sediment deposition.
 Alagankulam, near the Vaigai delta, was another port city of the Pandyas and an archaeological site that has been excavated in the recent years.
 Both the Pandyan ports have provided clues about local occupations, such as pearl fishing.
 Other sites that have yielded remnants from the Sangam age include Kanchipuram, Kunnattur, Malayampattu and Vasavasamudram along the Palar river; Sengamedu and Karaikadu along the Pennar river; Perur, Tirukkampuliyur, Alagarai and Urayur along the Kaveri river.

 These excavations have yielded different varieties of ceramics such as black and red ware, rouletted ware and Russet coated ware, both locally made and imported kinds.
 Many of the pottery sherds contain Tamil-Brahmi inscriptions on them, which have provided additional evidence for the archaeologist to date them.
 Other artifacts such as brick walls, ring wells, pits, industrial items, remains of seeds and shells provide clues about the nature of the settlements and the other aspects of life during the Sangam age.
 Archaeologists agree that activities best illustrated in the material records of Tamilakam are trade, hunting, agriculture and crafts.